A. V. Alexander, 1st Earl Alexander of Hillsborough: Leader in the Lords

 A. V. Alexander decided not to seek re-election in the 1950 general election.
 He retired from the Commons and was raised to the peerage as Viscount Alexander of Hillsborough, of Hillsborough in the City of Sheffield, three months before his sixty-fifth birthday.
 For practical reasons, the Minister of Defence needed to be a member of the Commons, and Emmanuel Shinwell succeeded to this role.
 However, Alexander retained a seat in the Cabinet as Chancellor of the Duchy of Lancaster.
 Although he never made it into the "top five" of the Labour government (Attlee, Bevin, Morrison, Dalton and Greenwood, later replaced by Cripps), he remained an influential member throughout.
 Out of office following Labour's defeat and his health starting to decline, Alexander retired from front-bench politics after the 1951 general election.
 He bought a farm in Essex and, although he continued to attend the House of Lords, he did not hold any front-bench briefs for the next four years.
 In December 1955, following the resignation of Lord Jowitt, Alexander was asked by Hugh Gaitskell to take over as leader of the small group of Labour peers.
 His appointment was strongly supported by Labour's faction in the upper House, and he served in this role for the next nine years.

 Alexander spoke on virtually every topic whilst leading the Opposition in the Lords.
 He supported the introduction of life peers, calling for them to be paid so that such appointments would be practical for working-class people.
 He also supported Tony Benn's campaign to renounce his peerage, and opposed Britain's early attempts to join the European Economic Community.
 Now a celebrity within the Co-op movement, Alexander continued to lobby for it in Parliament and with members of the government.
 In 1956 he became President of the UK Council of Protestant Churches.
 He often spoke on religious matters in the Lords, fiercely opposing closer relations between the Church of England and the Catholic Church and often quoting scripture at Lords Spiritual.
-He was created Baron Weston-super-Mare, of Weston-super-Mare in the County of Somerset, and Earl Alexander of Hillsborough in 1963 – the last man to be made an earl until Harold Macmillan became Earl of Stockton in 1984 – and was appointed a Knight of the Garter in 1964.
+He was created Baron Weston-super-Mare, of Weston-super-Mare in the County of Somerset, and Earl Alexander of Hillsborough in 1963 – the last man to be made an earl until Harold Macmillan became Earl of Stockton in 1984 – and was appointed a Knight Companion of the Garter in 1964.
 He finally stood down as leader of the Labour peers in the run-up to the general election in October 1964.
 His last appearance in the Lords was shortly before Christmas that year, when he fiercely defended Harold Wilson's foreign policy from Tory accusations of disloyalty.
 Aged 79, Lord Alexander of Hillsborough died early in the new year, fourteen days before Winston Churchill.
 The peerages died with him as he had no sons.